zzo/baseapp/README.md

 DIRECTIONS
 ==========

-Clone this repo, and download and install and start redis, give your module a name in 'package.json' & run 'grunt test'!
+FORK this repo, and download and install and start redis, give your module a name in 'package.json' & run 'grunt test'!

 The TESTING has already been started for you - just write tests THEN code and pound it out!